-Section 4-411(h) of the Environment Article, Annotated Code of Maryland, requires the department to provide the Senate Education, Health and Environmental Affairs and the House Environment and Transportation Committees of the Maryland General Assembly a status report on the Maryland Oil Disaster Containment, Clean-Up and Contingency Fund (Fund).
+Section 4-411(h) of the Environment Article, Annotated Code of Maryland, requires MDE to provide the Senate Education, Health and Environmental Affairs and the House Environment and Transportation Committees of the Maryland General Assembly a status report on the Fund.

 The Fund revenues were generated by licensees paying \$0.08 per barrel (42 gallons in a barrel) of oil transferred into the state.
 Anyone transferring oil in the state must have a valid Oil Transfer License and pay the fee.
-There were 277 companies licensed with the department at the end of this fiscal year.
-Also credited to the Fund are fines collected for oil pollution violations, and recovered costs for certain clean-up expenses paid by the department.
+There were 289 companies licensed with the MDE at the end of this fiscal year.
+Also credited to the Fund are fines collected for oil pollution violations and recovered costs for certain clean-up expenses paid by MDE.

-The Fund was established for the department "to use to develop equipment, personnel, and plans; for contingency actions to respond to, contain, clean-up, and remove from the land and waters of the state discharges of oil, petroleum products, and their by-products into, upon, or adjacent to the waters of the state; and restore natural resources damaged by discharges" (Section 4-411(f)).
-The department is the responsible agency for all oil pollution activities.
-The state has administered a comprehensive program for oil pollution control, and oil spill response since 1972.
+The Fund was established for MDE "to use to develop equipment, personnel, and plans; for contingency actions to respond to, contain, clean-up, and remove from the land and waters of the state discharges of oil, petroleum products, and their by-products into, upon, or adjacent to the waters of the state; and restore natural resources damaged by discharges" (Section 4-411(f)).
+MDE is the responsible agency for all oil pollution activities.
+The state has administered a comprehensive program for oil pollution control and oil spill response since 1972.